Pg27Cole/CloudComputing/README.md

 # ASSIGNMENT ONE CLOUD COMPUTING

+## **NOTE: I will send TA Spencer the .env file through discord**

 #### Raf housing Saving

 ## How to setup saving
+Paste the provided .env file into the raf_housing Server backend directory

-ensure you have run the command 'npm start' using the command line within the backend directory once this command is run you should see a console message confirming that the server is running on port 3000
+Ensure you have run the command 'npm start' using the command line within the backend directory.
+Once this command is run you should see a console message confirming that the server is running on port 3000

 ## When is data saved
-data is saved both locally and to the server when the player clicks the "save" button
+Data is saved both locally and to the server when the player clicks the "save" button

 ## Where is the data saved
-the local save data is saved to the persistent data path. the simulated cloud saves are saved in the "Raf_housing Server Backend" folder
+The local save data is saved to the persistent data path. the simulated cloud saves are saved in the "Raf_housing Server Backend" folder

+# ASSIGNMENT TWO CLOUD COMPUTING
+#### Raf house telemetry

+## How to setup telemetry
+Paste the provided .env file into the raf_housing Server backend directory

+Ensure you run the command npm start using the command line within the backend directory.
+Once this command has been run you should see a console message confirming that the server is running on port 3000

+## When is telemetry data saved
+Data is saved both locally and to the server when the player clicks the "save" button

+## Where is the telemetry data saved
+The simulated cloud saves are saved in the "Raf_housing Server Backend" folder under the name "events.json"